alon1samuel/news_classification_model/README.md

 # 20 Newsgroups Classification Model

+This project is for classification of 20 newsgroup documents in these fields:

+- medicine
+- space
+- cryptography
+- electronics

+Code can be found to classify these documents with logistic regression model or random forest model.

 ## Out of the box docker -
 Needs docker on computer
 1. Go to project folder.